aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 trivy config --severity CRITICAL, MEDIUM terraform-infra
 ```

-### Passing tf.vars files into `trivy config` scans
+### Passing tf.tfvars files into `trivy config` scans

-You can pass tf-vars files to Trivy to override default values found in the Terraform HCL code.
+You can pass terraform values to Trivy to override default values found in the Terraform HCL code.
 More information are provided [in the documentation.](https://aquasecurity.github.io/trivy/latest/docs/misconfiguration/options/values/)

 ```
 trivy conf --tf-vars terraform.tfvars ./
 ```
-### Custom Policy
+### Custom Checks

-We have lots of example in the [documentation](https://aquasecurity.github.io/trivy/latest/docs/misconfiguration/custom/) on how you can write and pass custom Rego policies into terraform misconfiguration scans.
+We have lots of examples in the [documentation](https://aquasecurity.github.io/trivy/latest/docs/misconfiguration/custom/) on how you can write and pass custom Rego policies into terraform misconfiguration scans.

 ## Secret scans and vulnerability scans as part of misconfiguration scans